vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 used to eat fish, but not chicken or pig.
 Well diggers ate village pigs.
 The pariah-s lived outside the village, with similar facilities.
 They ate beef too.

+## Fuel and fire
+Women used to gather cooking wood from the common thicket nearby during the afternoon.
+If more was needed, they would purchase from street vendors.

+The first person to light a fire daily would put a drop of kerosense on dry cowdung and light it with a match.
+Seeing the smoke, others (from the same varNa) would come by with dry-cowdung-cakes, light it, take it home and grow their fire.
+(So, they wouldn't even need or own a match box in a village with no shops.)

 ## Hygene
 Mensturating women slept by the backyard, or in the wood storage room in case of rain.